Benjamin Libet: Timing issues

-Daniel Dennett argues that no clear conclusion about volition can be derived from Libet's experiment because of ambiguities in the timings of the different events involved.
+American philosopher, writer, and cognitive scientist Daniel Dennett argues that no clear conclusion about volition can be derived from Libet's experiment because of ambiguities in the timings of the different events involved.
 Libet tells when the readiness potential occurs objectively, using electrodes, but relies on the subject reporting the position of the hand of a clock to determine when the conscious decision was made.
 As Dennett points out, this is only a report of where it seems to the subject that various things come together, not of the objective time at which they actually occur:

 Subjective backward referral or "antedating" of sensory experience

 Libet's early theory, resting on study of stimuli and sensation, was found bizarre by some commentators, including Patricia Churchland, due to the apparent idea of backward causation.
 Libet argued that data suggested that we retrospectively "antedate" the beginning of a sensation to the moment of the primary neuronal response.
 People interpreted Libet's work on stimulus and sensation in a number of different ways.
 John Eccles presented Libet's work as suggesting a backward step in time made by a non-physical mind.
 Edoardo Bisiach (1988) described Eccles as tendentious, but commented:

 Libet later concluded that there appeared to be "no neural mechanism that could be viewed as directly mediating or accounting for" the subjective sensory referrals backward in time (emphasis Libet's).
 Libet postulated that the primary evoked potential (EP) serves as a "time marker".
 The EP is a sharp positive potential appearing in the appropriate sensory region of the brain about 25 milliseconds after a skin stimulus.
 Libet's experiments demonstrated that there is an automatic subjective referral of the conscious experience backwards in time to this time marker.
 The skin sensation does not enter our conscious awareness until about 500 milliseconds after the skin stimulus, but we subjectively feel that the sensation occurred at the time of the stimulus.

 For Libet, these subjective referrals would appear to be purely a mental function with no corresponding neural basis in the brain.
 Indeed, this suggestion can be more broadly generalized: